Tinder (app): Reviews

-In September 2020, Pakistan announced that it would ban five dating apps, including Tinder; this is because Pakistan's government states that apps are providing immoral or indecent content that does not comply with Pakistani law.
+In September 2020, the Pakistani government announced that it would ban five dating apps, including Tinder, because the apps provided immoral or indecent content that does not comply with Pakistani law.

 User behavior

-Men use dating apps and websites at a higher frequency than women do—measured by frequency of use and number of users.
-According to Statista, as of March 2021, 75.8% of the US Tinder user base is male, while 24.2% is female.
+Men use dating apps and websites more than women do—both by frequency of use and number of users.
+According to Statista, as of March 2021, 75.8% of the U.S. Tinder user base is male and 24.2% is female.
 The first study on swiping strategies revealed that "men tend to like a large proportion of the women they view but receive only a tiny fraction of matches in return—just 0.6 percent", while women are much more selective about swiping but match at a 10% higher rate than men.
 The study also found that women are more engaged, take longer to compose their messages, and write longer messages.

 According to University of Texas at Austin psychologist David Buss, "Apps like Tinder and OkCupid give people the impression that there are thousands or millions of potential mates out there.
 One dimension of this is the impact it has on men's psychology.
 When there is ... a perceived surplus of women, the whole mating system tends to shift towards short-term dating," and there is a feeling of disconnect when choosing future partners.
 The appearance of an abundance of potential partners may cause online daters to be less likely to choose a partner and be less satisfied with their choices of partners.
-Data released by Tinder in 2018 has shown that of the 1.6 billion swipes it records per day, 26 million result in matches (a match rate of approximately 1.63%).
+Data released by Tinder in 2018 showed that of the 1.6 billion swipes it records per day, 26 million result in matches (a match rate of approximately 1.63%).